 Thoughts on Baldr

 Baldr’s name means “Brave.”
 In kennings, he is often associated with words meaning “warrior,” “prince,” “light” and “white.”
 He is popularly honoured as a god of beauty, light, peace, and valour.

 Baldr’s name is also the kenning for white blossoms, particularly chamomile, lily-of-the-valley, and daisies and these flowers are often associated with memorials.
 Goddesses vie for his affections, as in the story of Skaði trying to score him as a husband; and some gods are jealous of him, as is Loki.
 In Anglo-Saxon lore, he is revered as Bealdor, a god of daylight.

 There seems to be some back and forth as to his martial aspects.
 The pinnacle of masculine beauty in an ancient Germanic culture almost certainly entailed being a valiant warrior.
-Along with his brother Höðr, he seems to descend from the Indo-European “twin gods,” brother deities, one who is more peaceful and the other more war-like, who vie for the hand of a goddess.
-Further, Baldr bears some similarities with Apollo – both hunky, valiant gods of light paired with dark twins.
+Baldr is sometimes compared with Greco-Roman Apollo – both hunky, valiant gods of light and perfection.

 The Summer Solstice symbolizes his death and he is born to Frigg on the Winter Solstice.
 In modern Heathen practice, it is tradition to honour both Höðr and Nanna when honouring him.

 Signs and Symbols

 The sun, sunrise, sunset and light.
 Summer and winter solstice.
 Mistletoe.
 Funerary pyres, funerals, and bonfires.
 Handsome, hunky, golden-boys/men.
 The colours gold, white and sky-blue.
 Chamomile, daisies and white blossoms.
 The rune Dæg.